larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    This method will fail if the mixer has no capture switch capabilities.

-.. method:: Mixer.getvolume([direction])
+.. method:: Mixer.getvolume(direction=PCM_PLAYBACK, unit=Percent)

    Returns a list with the current volume settings for each channel.
-The list elements are integer percentages.
+The list elements are percentages or dB values, depending on *unit*.

-   The optional *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
+   The *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
 The default value is :const:`PCM_PLAYBACK` if the mixer has playback channels, otherwise it is :const:`PCM_CAPTURE`.

-.. method:: Mixer.setvolume(volume, [channel], [direction])
+.. method:: Mixer.setvolume(volume, channel=MIXER_CHANNEL_ALL, direction=PCM_PLAYBACK, unit=Percent)

    Change the current volume settings for this mixer.
-The *volume* argument controls the new volume setting as an integer percentage.
+The *volume* argument controls the new volume setting as either a percentage or a dB value.
+Both integer and floating point values can be given.

-   If the optional argument *channel* is present, the volume is set only for this channel.
+   The *channel* argument can be used to restrict the channels for which the volume is set.
+By default, the volume of all channels is adjusted.
 This assumes that the mixer can control the volume for the channels independently.

-   The optional *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
+   The *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
 The default value is :const:`PCM_PLAYBACK` if the mixer has playback channels, otherwise it is :const:`PCM_CAPTURE`.

+   The *unit* argument determines how the volume value is interpreted, as a prcentage or as a dB value.

 .. method:: Mixer.setmute(mute, [channel])

    Sets the mute flag to a new value.
 The *mute* argument is either 0 for not